Updated: 2 days ago

 These are the international symbols of the Sovereign Order of the Hospitaller Knights: the State flag, of a simple white cross on a red background, the flag with a Malta cross on a red (sometimes the white Malta cross appears on a black background).
 And finally, the order's coat of arms.

-The Old City memorial of the old eye hospital located on Muristan street.
-The modern hospital in Sheikh Jarrah (third photo).
-Below: The flag behind the memorial in the first photo, with the symbol of the Order of St. John and finally, the two symbols of the order on the cenotaph.
+The Old City memorial of the old eye hospital, located on Muristan street.
+The modern hospital in Sheikh Jarrah (second photo).
+The German Johanniter Hostel on Khankah alley in the Old City; The flag which is hoisted over the memorial, with the symbol of the Order of St. John and finally, the two emblems on the cenotaph.

 The German Knights (Teutonic Order)